QuTech-Delft/OpenQL/docs/visualizer.rst

 Features and issues on the todo-list are:

-* display wait/barrier gates (not possible right now because the program passed to the visualizer does not contain these gates anymore)
+* display wait/barrier gates (not possible right now because the program passed to the visualizer does not contain these gates)
 * gate connections overlap when in the same cycle
 * add the classical bit number to the measurement connection when classical bit lines are grouped
 * add a proper measurement symbol